ipfs-shipyard/ignite-metrics/docs/telemetry/CollectionPolicy.md

 #### What is User data?

-User data can vary across industries and applications, but is generally data that is used to classify or categorize users, typically for targeting classes or categories of users via campaigns or other marketing purposes.
+User data can vary across industries and applications, but is generally data that is used to classify or categorize users, typically for targeting classes or categories of users via campaigns or other marketing methods for various purposes.
 Think demographics, emails, physical addresses, personal preferences, and marketing.

 As a general rule, we do not collect user or personal data.
 See our [Privacy Policy](./PrivacyPolicy.md) for more details.